How to Apply for SFUSD June Wait Pool

-The San Francisco Unified School District mails the Round 2 assignment letters in mid-May each year.
+The San Francisco Unified School District mails the May Placement Period assignment letters in mid-May each year.

-All families who applied for Round 2 receive a letter.
-Your letter might assign your child to a school you requested on your Round 2 application.
-If you were not placed into any of your Round 2 requested schools, then your letter might:
+All families who applied for the May Placement Period receive a letter.
+Your letter might assign your child to a school you requested on your May Placement Period application.
+If you were not placed into any of your May Placement Period requested schools, then your letter might:

-Confirm that your child is still assigned at your Round 1 registered school.
+Confirm that your child is still assigned at your registered school.

-Notify you that your child has no school assignment because you did not accept your Round 1 offer.
+Notify you that your child has no school assignment because you did not accept your initial offer.

-Offer your child an assignment to the school closest to your home with an open seat, if Round 2 was your first application in this enrollment cycle.
+Offer your child an assignment to the school closest to your home with an open seat, if the May Placement Period was your first application in this enrollment cycle.

-All parents who receive a new assignment should register at their assigned schools by the late May deadline that will be stated in the letter from SFUSD.
+All parents who receive a new assignment should register at their assigned schools by the late May or early June deadline that will be stated in the letter from SFUSD.

 If you do not register by the deadline, then your child loses the spot and you will have to start the process over.
-If you register by the deadline, then your child holds that spot even if you submit an application for Round 3 or any subsequent round.
+If you register by the deadline, then your child holds that spot even if you submit an application for the June Wait Pool and/or August Wait Pool.
 If you register, your held spot is released only if you are assigned to another school or program that you want more.

-If you registered at your Round 1 assigned school, and Round 2 confirms that assignment, you do not need to register again.
+If you registered at your initial assigned school, and the May Placement Period letter confirms that assignment, you do not need to register again.

-If you are pleased with your assigned school, then you only need to register by the May deadline, and you are finished with the assignment process.
+If you are pleased with your assigned school, then you only need to register by the late May or early June deadline, and you are finished with the assignment process.
 Congratulations!

-If you would like to apply for another school, then by the May deadline you should register at your assigned school and submit a Round 3 application at the EPC.
+If you would like to apply for another school, then by the May or June deadline you should register at your assigned school and submit a June Wait Pool application at the EPC.

-To participate in Round 3, parents must submit their applications by the May deadline.
+To participate in the June Wait Pool, parents must submit their applications by the late May or early June deadline.

-The application for Round 3 is called the Wait Pool Form.
+The application for the June Wait Pool is called the Wait Pool Form.
 It is available on the SFUSD website.
-You do not need to resubmit proof of address documentation with your Round 3 application.
+You do not need to resubmit proof of address documentation with your Wait Pool application.
 You do need to bring your ID and apply in person at the Educational Placement Center at 555 Franklin Street, Room 100.